eimaneltigani/JavaChessGame/README.md

 A simple evaluation of the board is measured using these considerations:
 * Material (sum of piece values of each side)
 * Positional (number of moves compared to opponent)

-## Further improvements
-Here are some ideas I took note of that would significantly advance the game significantly:
+* Bonus for captured kill
+* Repeated move penalty

+## Bottlenecks and future considerations
+Here are major improvements and differences and changes I'd make to focus on performance and scalability:
-* Performance
+* <u>Performance</u>
-  * Using bitboard to represent the board, rather than classes (performance vs readability)
+  * _Limitation:_ Use of classes for data representation requires lengthy iterations and information retrieval times
+    * **Improvement:** Using bitboard representation for faster computations and improved memory
+  * _Limitation:_ Game runs on a single thread, which limits the speed and interactivity of processing
-  * Multi-threading to compute branches in parallel
+    * **Improvement:** Multi-threading to compute branches in parallel and/or create multi-player networks for online gameplay
+  * _Limitation:_ Evaluations are recalculated for each end node, accounting for a significant portion of the search run time
-  * Using a hashmap to store previous boards
+    * **Improvement:** Using a hashtable to store previous boards and their scores to reduce search space and speed
-* Evaluation
+* <u>Evaluation</u>
-  * The concept of early game, middle game, end game.
-This interested me because I feel it would better replicate how humans play.
+  * _Limitation:_ My simplified evaluation highlights metrics not typically found early on in the game like kills, leading the computer to choose random moves and a weak opening strategy
+    * **Improvement:** Defining different rules and advantages based on the current game phase (i.e., opening, middle, end) improves strategy and better replicates how humans play.

 ### Helpful Resources